-SQA HNC / BTEC Level 4 HNC:Sound Production or Music Technology or Music and Audio Technology (for SQA HNCCs, all with a Grade A in the Graded Unit)
+SQA HNC / BTEC Level 4 HNC:Sound Production or Music Technology or Music and Audio Technology (for SQA HNCs, with a Grade A in the Graded Unit)

 SQA HND / BTEC Level 5 HND: Sound Production or Music and Audio Technology or Music Technology or other relevant discipline (for SQA HNDs, all with a Grade B in the Graded Unit)

-Although no interviews will be required for Year 3 entry, applicants must submit a portfolio of work in order to be considered.
+Although no interviews will be required for Year 3 entry, applicants must submit a portfolio of work and a report in order to be considered.